 - If the rock doesn’t break, or all you end up doing is make dust, then stop and regroup.
 It’s not being done correctly.

 - Remember, breaking larger rocks efficiently takes practice.
 Don’t be afraid to turn or adjust the rock sample during this process.

 Rock Hammer Tips and Things to Remember

-- Always use eye protection when using a rock hammer
+- First tip for rock hammer safety is to always use eye protection when using a rock hammer

 - Choose the right rock hammer for your needs.
 I’ve chosen the Estwing chipping rock hammer.